 Hello!
 My name is Chloe (she/her) and I am a Licensed Clinical Social Worker living and working in Austin, Texas.
 I graduated from the University of Texas at Austin with my Masters in Social Work in 2022.
 Attending graduate school throughout the start of the COVID-19 pandemic, my learning was grounded in the need for connection, justice, and community resources at a pivotal time.
-This shaped how I view healing in relation to systemic factors and our collective well-being, emphasizing the importance of community and connection to improve conditions for us all.
+This deepened my belief that individual healing is connected to systemic factors, emphasizing the importance of community and connection to improve conditions for us all.

-During my education, I completed internships in medical settings and the UT Austin Counseling and Mental Health Center.
-Upon graduation, I worked at the Counseling and Mental Health Center for several years, working on multidisciplinary teams and specializing in eating disorders and trauma focused care.
+During my education, I completed internships in medical settings and the UT Austin Counseling and Mental Health Center (CMHC).
+Upon graduation, I worked at the CMHC for several years, working on multidisciplinary teams and specializing in eating disorders and trauma focused care.
 I continue to love working with students and young adults as they process the past and begin to build the futures of their dreams.
-In addition, my own lived experience with disordered eating and trauma has deeply shaped my work and adds to the connections I can foster with clients.

-When I’m not in sessions, I can be found hanging out with loved ones and my pup, hiking (sometimes in the rain), analyzing reality tv, and getting lost in a good book.
+When I’m not in sessions, I can be found hanging out with loved ones and my pup, hiking (sometimes in the rain), watching reality tv, and getting lost in a good book.
 I feel the most grounded in nature and love being outside.
-I believe that rest is resistance and am working towards embodying this notion in my day to day life.
+I believe that rest is resistance and am working towards leaning into slowness in my day to day life.

 About Me